gobicycle/bicycle/technical_notes.md

 - excess - 0.042 TON
 - total loss = 0.1 - 0.042 = 0.058 TON

-## Freezing and deleting unused account
+## Freezing and deleting unused accounts
 If account do not used by a long time, and its balance under 0 by storage fee, this account freezes (by the next transaction) and then deletes by node (by the next transaction if balance still < 0).
 It is dangerous for Jetton wallets (hot and cold) and when account data drops Jetton balance drops too.
 Recommended to check hot and Jetton wallet balances periodically and fill it (or use special software).

-## Highload message deduplication
+## Highload wallet message deduplication
 In order to check the success of sending separate messages in a batch, we need to identify them.
 Adding a memo to a message to make it unique distorts the user's comment.
 Use control of the uniqueness of the destination address in the batch instead of adding memo.